Upward Arrow Icon - Navigation

 Here’s how INK PPT brought persuasive psychology into every design decision:

-• Memory built through dual coding: Each feature, milestone, and innovation was communicated using carefully synced visual storytelling and concise verbal prompts.
-This followed Allan Paivio’s Dual Coding Theory, enabling the message to be remembered both visually and linguistically for greater retention।
+• Memory through dual coding: The concept of each feature, milestone, and innovation was communicated through a perfect combination of visual storytelling and brief verbal cues.
+This implementation of Allan Paivio's Dual Coding Theory meant that the message was retained both visually and linguistically, thus aiding in better recall.

-• Cognitive clarity through minimalist storytelling: The structure avoided clutter.
-Every interaction point delivered a single idea, with intentional pacing and whitespace, minimizing cognitive load and making comprehension frictionless.
+• Cognitive clarity through minimalist storytelling: The structure was clean and free of clutter.
+Each interaction pointed to a single idea and was delivered with intentional pacing and whitespace, thus reducing cognitive load and making comprehension very easy.

-• Trust and urgency triggered through behavioral design: The entire presentation was rooted in Robert Cialdini’s six principles of persuasion.
+• Trust and urgency induced using behavioral design: The presentation as a whole was based on Robert Cialdini's six principles of persuasion.

-• Various psychological principles and interactive elements were also incorporated into the design process, making the presentation even more impactful.
+• Different psychological principles and interactive elements were also part of the design strategy, the presentation became even more impactful.

-• Significant uptick in post-expo queries and qualified leads
+• A big increase in post-expo queries and qualified leads

-• Greater brand recall, proven by interactive touchpoint engagement analytics
+• Higher brand recall, as evidenced by interactive engagement analytics

-• Due to the new design, engagement and results have improved compared to before, resulting in more positive feedback for MG Motors.
+• Based on the new design, there was an increase in engagement and results compared to the time before, thus, more positive feedback for MG Motors.

-This wasn’t a presentation.
-It was a persuasive experience, meticulously crafted to speak not just to the audience but to the way their minds work.
-If you want to see how strategy meets psychology in action, take a look at our work and explore how we design decks that deliver results.
+This was definitely not a presentation.
+It was a persuasive journey that was very carefully designed to speak not only to the audience but also to the way their minds work.
+In case you are interested in seeing how strategy and psychology come together in action, check out our work and see how we create decks that produce results.

 Final Slide

-If your slides only inform, they’re forgettable.
-But when design aligns with psychology, and emotion blends with structure, presentations begin to move people.
-From first glance to final decision, every element should guide belief and inspire action.
+If the only purpose of your slides is to convey information, then they are not going to be memorable.
+However, presentations that truly touch the audience start happening when design gets aligned with psychology, and emotion is mixed with structure.
+Each component, from the first glance to the final decision, is meant to lead belief and motivate action.
 This is not about decoration.
 It is about persuasion.
 And that is what separates noise from real influence.

 FAQ